Friday, 6 March 2026

 Spiritual growth

 It is written in classical Arabic and has been preserved in its original form since its revelation.
-Entire Qur’an is memorize by thousands of Moulvies-called Hafiz.
+Entire Qur’an is memorized by thousands of Moulvies-called Hafiz.

 Muslims recite portions of the Qur'an daily during prayers.